SignReLU neural network and its approximation ability: Experiments

 \section{Experiments}

-In this section, we conduct some numerical experiments to test the ability of DLU activation function for various learning tasks (regression, classification, image denoising).
-In each experiment, we utilize a neural network with the same architecture activated by different nonlinear activation functions, ReLU, LeakyReLU(negative slope$=0.01$), ELU($\alpha=1$), and DLU.
-The datasets we take include MNIST images with 60000 images for training and 10000 for testing, CIFAR10 images with 50000 for training and 10000 for testing, and Caltech101 images with 7677 for training and 1000 for testing.
+In this section, we conduct some numerical experiments to test the ability of the SignReLU activation function for various learning tasks (regression, classification, image denoising).
+Codes are available at \url{https://github.com/JFLi11/Experiments-on-SignReLUnets.git}.
+In each experiment, we utilize a neural network with the same architecture activated by different nonlinear activation functions, ReLU, LeakyReLU ($\alpha=0.01$), ELU ($\alpha=1$), and SignReLU.
+The datasets we take include MNIST \cite{MNIST} images with 60000 images for training and 10000 for testing, CIFAR10 \cite{cifar10} images with 50000 for training and 10000 for testing, and Caltech101 \cite{caltech101} images with 7677 for training and 1000 for testing.